WindPowerExplorer/FullSail/docs/README.md

 # Welcome

-The software associated with the ***Wind Power Explorer*** is located in this the [https://github.com/WindPowerExplorer/FullSail](https://github.com/WindPowerExplorer/FullSail "FullSail") repository.
-This repository also depends on components developed in the [https://github.com/DonaldET/DemoDev/](https://github.com/DonaldET/DemoDev/ "DemoDev") repository.
-This software aids in planning a Wind Farm, which is a collection of Wind Generators placed in fixed positions on a rectangular grid of (nearly) flat land, or over the ocean.
-We are interested in understanding the power generation characteristics of a wind farm.
+The ***FullSail*** repository houses the software associated with the ***Wind Power Explorer*** project (hosted at [https://github.com/WindPowerExplorer/FullSail](https://github.com/WindPowerExplorer/FullSail "FullSail")).
+The code here also depends on components developed in the ***DemoDev*** repository hosted at [https://github.com/DonaldET/DemoDev/](https://github.com/DonaldET/DemoDev/ "DemoDev").
+The *Wind Power Explorer*, or *WPE*, aids in planning a Wind Farm, which is a collection of Wind Generators.
+Many Wind Generators (Wind Turbines) are placed in fixed positions on a rectangular grid of (nearly) flat land, or over the ocean.
+Wind Generators are mostly horizontal axis types. *WPE* are interested in understanding the power generation characteristics of a wind farm to inform investors and planners capitalizing the venture, what power generation potential is possible.

-#### Background of Need
+#### Description of *WPE* Need

 Because there are large capital investments required to create a wind farm, and significant regulatory compliance issues, it is important to optimize power output for a given investment.
 Investors must be assured of the eventual payoff for investing in the wind farm.
 These goals are achieved with good data about predicted power generation.

-These *FullSail* projects help planners evaluate the prospective power output of a Wind Farm.
-A *Wind Farm* is a collection of *Wind Generators* that output saleable electrical power of a long period of time.
+Our *FullSail* software helps planners evaluate the prospective power output of a Wind Farm.
+A *Wind Farm* is a collection of *Wind Generators* that output saleable electrical power over a long period of time.
 The power output of this collection of wind generators varies depending on:

 - wind characteristics,
 - generator characteristics,
 - topography,
 - and individual generator placement.

 Unfortunately, data for validating the economics of a particular wind farm site are difficult to obtain.
 Since complete wind characteristics are often unavailable, and the Engineering models of wind power generation are often complicated, it is difficult to perform an accurate power analysis.
-Most of detailed engineering analyses are compute-intensive, and solved on a single machine, so large time periods (e.g., a year) are not typically simulated.
+Most of detailed engineering analyses are compute-intensive, and solved on a single computer, so long time periods (e.g., a year) are not typically simulated.
 One is forced to reason about Wind Farm power output over a long period of capitalization by using short time period simulations and hoping the results are representative of the time period under study.

-#### The *FullSail* Approach
+#### The *FullSail* Approach to Wind Farm Power Output Assessment

-FullSail applies "Big Data" concepts and TBD.
+FullSail applies "Big Data" and cloud-native application concepts to enable a robust simulation of wind characteristics and power generation simulation.
+Applying these approaches allows TBD

 #### FullSail Simulation Capabilities